 We provide AxCrypt 188.8.131.52 because it's the last version to run on Windows 95 etc. We provide AxCrypt 1.7.3180 because it is the last version to run on Windows XP.
 We feel it is important that old softwares do not disappear, as there are special circumstances under which they are needed, even many years after they have become obsolote.

-Svante Seleborg is me, and the author of all core code for all versions of AxCrypt and Xecrets File Encryption.
+Svante Seleborg is me, and the author of all core code for all versions of AxCrypt and Xecrets File Classic.
 I am the founder of Axantum, my company which provides contracting services and other services and softwares.
 AxCrypt AB is the company I co-founded, and later left, which is now the owner of the AxCrypt trademark as well as the code for AxCrypt 2.x .
 There is no longer any relation or any ongoing agreements in effect between AxCrypt AB and Axantum or Svante.

 No, I do not recommend or endorse AxCrypt AB or it's products.
 They may work well and as advertised, after all I wrote all or most of the cryptography-related code still in use ;-) .
 However, one of the reasons I left AxCrypt AB was because of different opinions on how to go forward.
 I personally do not use any products or services from AxCrypt any more.
 Do your own due diligence and make your own decision.